Thursday, July 17, 2014

 The redefined physician is human, knows she's human, accepts it, isn't proud of making mistakes, but strives to learn one thing from what happened that she can teach to somebody else.
 She shares her experience with others.
 She's supportive when other people talk about their mistakes.
 And she points out other people's mistakes, not in a gotcha way, but in a loving, supportive way so that everybody can benefit.

 We are human.
 We make mistakes.
 But we can choose to learn from these mistakes.
-And we can share this learning with others.
+And we can share this learning with others, including our students.

 Lisa